 Unless… you are a woman in your forties.
 In some states, women have a slightly higher auto insurance rate.
 The difference is less than 1%, though.

 Naturally, people that use their cars often for work-related purposes will have higher rates.
 That said, occupation might have an impact even on the rates of those that don’t use their vehicle for work.

 Insurance companies associate certain occupations with more-risky behaviour, thus more likely to file claims.
 Also, some professional organizations work with insurance companies to discount car insurance rates for their members.

 Statistics show medical professionals get the cheapest car insurance quotes.
 They earn an average savings of $19 per six-month auto insurance policy.

 Ah, the joy of marriage!
 Lifelong companionship, growing old together, cheap car insurance…

 Yup — married people are considered to be less risky drivers and more financially stable.

 Spouses also usually insure both their vehicles at the same company, which means bundle deals.
-So, perhaps they are getting a discount for a multi car insurance quote.
+So, perhaps they are getting a discount for multiple car insurance.

 Yet, once teenage kids are in the mix, their rates increase.